- We strive to provide complete care for our patients. Learn more about all the services we provide.

 For after hour emergency care, please contact the Northwest Pennsylvania Pet Emergency Center at 814-866-5920

 If you live in Erie or the surrounding area in PA, then you have picked the perfect site to find a veterinarian.
-Our doctors are licensed veterinarians, treating dogs, cats, and pocket pets.
+Our doctors are licensed veterinarians, that specialize in treating dogs and cats.
 Your pet's health and well being are very important to us and we will take every step to give your pet the best possible care.

 Erie Animal Hospital is a full service animal hospital seeing both emergency cases and less urgent medical, surgical, and dental issues.
 Our doctors are experienced in a multitude of conditions and treatments.
 As part of first rate pet care, we offer additional services including ultrasound, prescription diets, boarding with a separate area for cat condos, dental cleanings, and glaucoma screening.
 We are also proud of our new cat lobby, where cats and their owners can relax in a quieter environment before entering an exam room.